Employer of Record

 Disciplinary Procedures

-The UAE Labor Law permits various disciplinary penalties, including warnings, suspensions, fines, and terminations.
-A specific procedure must be followed, which includes notifying the employee in writing of the charge, allowing them to defend themselves, conducting a thorough investigation, and imposing any penalties within set timeframes.
+The UAE Labour Law permits various disciplinary penalties, including warnings, suspensions, fines, and terminations.
+A specific procedure must be followed, which includes notifying the employee in writing of the allegation, allowing them to defend themselves, conducting a proper investigation, and imposing any penalties within the legal timeframes.

 Redundancies

-Redundancies are not officially recognized under the UAE Labor Law.
-Any termination for economic reasons must align with the existing termination provisions of the Labor Law.
+Redundancies are not separately defined as a standalone statutory category in the same way as in some jurisdictions.
+Any termination for business reasons must align with the general termination provisions of the Labour Law.

 Notice and Payment in Lieu

-Notice periods are set by the UAE Labor Law.
-For unlimited contracts, the notice period ranges from 30 days to three months.
+Notice periods are set by the UAE Labour Law.
+In private-sector contracts, the notice period must be not less than 30 days and not more than 90 days.
 If an employer does not require employees to work their notice period, they should provide payment in lieu of notice.

 End-of-Service Gratuity